The Step Change Fund focuses on capacity building and strengthening of Oxfordshire’s charitable sector.

 Step Change also offers a unique proposition to grant applicants, with the support of a volunteer project manager included with every grant.
 The project manager, usually someone experienced in business strategy or management, will help you to develop a clear and fully costed plan to realise the step change that you desire.
 They will work alongside you through the duration of your project to support you in hitting targets and milestones.
 Applicants tell us that the project manager relationship can be hugely supportive and beneficial.

-- The Step Change Fund’s panel is particularly interested in projects that enable a ‘step change’ in financial terms.
-Step Change believes that charitable organisations need excellent internal governance and a well thought through strategy to be effective in their use of time and money.
+- The Step Change Fund’s panel is particularly interested in projects that enable a ‘step change’ in impact or financial terms (or both).
+Step Change believes that charitable organisations need a well thought through future-oriented strategy to be effective in their use of time and money along with excellent leadership and internal governance.

 Before you consider applying to the Step Change Fund, you must download and read the full application guidance at the bottom of this page.
 You should then contact OCF to discuss your potential Step Change project before applying.

-The Step Change EoI is a short form completed in MS Word and submitted by the next deadline date to OCF, along with a health check prepared by OCVA.
-Please contact the grants team on 01865 798666 or email@example.com for a copy of this form.
-Details about the health check are in the full application guidance.
+The Step Change EoI is a short form completed online and submitted by the next deadline date to OCF.
 If you are already in receipt of a Step Change grant and wish to apply again please contact the grants team.
 Your project must have concluded and an End of Grant report submitted before a further EoI will be considered.

 - Detailed Bid